Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Homomorphisms

-While this result gives a rather pleasing form for the pullback at the level of operator bimodules, we have not been able to formulate a simple result for the associated projections and quantum adjacency matrices.
+While these results gives a rather pleasing form for the pullback at the level of operator bimodules, we have not been able to formulate a simple result for the associated projections and quantum adjacency matrices.